Home > Articles > Digital Beyond the Obvious: Exploring the Infinite Potential of Online Activation

 Tatiana Dejavite

 Tatiana is a renowned media and advertising specialist with over a decade of experience in the industry.
-Graduated in Social Communication with a postgraduate degree in Neuromarketing, Tatiana built a solid career in major agencies such as WMcCann, DM9, Wieden+Kennedy, JWT, and Suno, serving iconic brands like Chevrolet, Vivo, BRF, Diageo, Mondelez, Unilever, Santander, and iFood.
+Holding a degree in Social Communication and a postgraduate degree in Neuromarketing, Tatiana has built a solid career in major agencies such as WMcCann, DM9, Wieden+Kennedy, JWT, and Suno, serving iconic brands like Chevrolet, Vivo, BRF, Diageo, Mondelez, Unilever, Santander, and iFood.
 Internationally awarded, Tatiana founded Star no Mundo in 2020, where she applies her strategic vision to enhance the communication of companies and individuals.
-ESPM professor since 2023, she teaches extension courses in media planning and outdoor media, contributing to the training of the next generation of professionals in the field.
+A professor at ESPM since 2023, she teaches extension courses in media planning and outdoor media, contributing to the training of the next generation of professionals in the field.

 RELATED ARTICLES